ApolloAutomation/docs/docs/products/general/setup/getting-started.md

 # Getting Started

 This will walk you through the process of connecting your new Apollo Automation sensor to Home Assistant through ESPHome.
-If at any point you get stuck, join our [Discord](https://dsc.gg/apolloautomation) for some help.
+If at any point you get stuck, join our <a href="https://dsc.gg/apolloautomation" target="_blank" rel="noopener">Discord</a> for some help.

 ### Connecting Through Hotspot